 Awakin Circles: History

 - Overview: Awakin gatherings are a grassroots expression of spirituality, service and gratitude.
-It started in an simple living room, proposes no particular teaching and attracts a unique combination of people every week.
+It started in a simple living room, proposes no particular teaching and attracts a unique combination of people every week.
 Our general format is an hour of silent meditation, followed by another hour of sharing thoughts, and then a vegetarian dinner in silence.
+See this beautiful reflection: Six Lessons (+1) From My First Circle

 - History: It was started by Nipun, Guri, and Harshida ("CF mom") in late 1996.
 There hasn't been any 5-year-plan or marketing; it's just been word of "mouse".
 People come to Awakin Circles in all kinds of interesting ways -- "while I was hiking in the Grand Canyon", "the guy next to me on the plane told me about it", "I overhead a conversation at the coffee shop", "a homeless guy told me about it", "my interviewer at Microsoft told me about it; I didn't get that job but I got directions to this house!"; and so on.
 We can't say we understand how its all emerging, but we don't even try anymore.
 It's simply a glimpse into the miracle of inter-connectedness that is present in our every waking moment.